toRatnesh/Learning/CPP/09_Bit_Fields_Byte_Padding.rst

   For example, reading contents of ELF file header or BMP or JPEG file header
 - Need to define a structure similar to that of the header layout and map it.
 - care should be exercised in accessing such members
-- reading byte by byte is an option to avoid misaligned exceptions-
+- reading byte by byte is an option to avoid misaligned exceptions
 - There will be hit on performance
 - Most of the compilers provide non standard extensions to switch off
   - the default padding like pragmas or command line switches